jojobear2020/Credit_Risk_Analysis/README.md

 6.	**iba** – index of imbalanced accuracy.

 **When we have imballanced data (like in our case), F1 metric is the best to use.
-Simply stated the F1 score sort of maintains a balance between the precision and recall for your classifier.
+Simply stated the F1 score sort of maintains a balance between the precision and recall for the classifier.
 If precision is low, the F1 is low, and if the recall is low again, the F1 score is low**.

 ![](https://github.com/jojobear2020/Credit_Risk_Analysis/blob/main/images/f1_formula.PNG)